alireza-abarian786/alireza-abarian786/README.md

 #
 <br>

 🌍  I'm based in Razavi Khorasan I've been programming for a while now and I think I've found what I was looking for and I'm pursuing it with interest.
-I think every line of code is a step towards progress; in the world of coding, nothing is lost, not even mistakes, and every line is a part of the story we're building; in the world of coding, anything is possible, so welcome to the world of lines of code — where every challenge is the beginning of a new story, hoping for better, better, better days for everyone.
+I think every line of code is a step towards progress; in the world of coding, nothing is lost, not even mistakes, and every line is a part of the story we're building; in the world of coding, anything is possible.
 <br>
 * 🖥️  See my portfolio at [www.BAKHARZSTORE.com](http://online-shope-mc9a-3ooisv05n-alireza-abarian786s-projects.vercel.app/)
 * ✉️  You can contact me at [a3725007@gmail.com](mailto:a3725007@gmail.com)